 Thanks for reading.
 Please share, comment, like, subscribe… whatever you like.

-If you need support with integrating a powerful psychedelic experience or spiritual emergency, get in touch with our team via psygaia.org - we can help!
+If you need support with integrating a psychedelic experience or spiritual emergency, get in touch via psygaia.org.
+Please also subscribe to Psygaia’s newsletter to support our research, education and community support efforts.

 There’s a lot here.
 I need to read and have time to self reflect.